I. Name and Objective

 - There will be the following officers of the society elected by the membership: a President, a President-elect, the immediate past President, three Vice-presidents, and a Secretary.
-The President and President-elect will serve for a term of two years each, from one ISLE Conference to another.
-The Vice-presidents and the Secretary may be elected for no more than two three-year terms.
+The President and President-elect will serve for one term each, from one ISLE Conference to another.
+The Vice-presidents and the Secretary may serve, without further election, for no more than two terms.
 The President will preside at the meetings of the Society, serve as chair of the Executive Committee, and appoint a Webmaster, a Treasurer, a Nominating Committee, and such standing and ad hoc committees as the officers deem necessary.
 The President-elect will stand in for the President on occasions when the President is unavailable and will take office as President at the end of the business meeting at the Biennial Conference.

 - The Webmaster is charged with maintaining and updating the website.

 - The Treasurer is charged with soliciting funds for support and maintenance of the website, and for receiving, banking, and disbursing funds, and has fiscal responsibility for dues.

 - There will be an Executive Committee of the Society consisting of the elected Officers, and also the Webmaster and Treasurer, both of whom are appointed.
 On the advice of the membership, the Executive Committee is charged with selecting the Webmaster, Treasurer, and the members of the Nominating Committee for appointment by the President.
 It is also charged with developing policy for the Society, reviewing the budget and financial policies, and calling for proposals to host the Biennial Conference.

 The Executive Committee will manage the affairs of ISLE between Biennial Conferences and may co-opt other members at its discretion.
 It may also set up sub-committees when it considers that they are required.

 Only elected officers have the right to vote on matters that come before the Executive Committee.